yldrefruz/ebuild/README.md

 }
 ```

-## Logging

-EBuild uses the `Microsoft.Extensions.Logging` library for logging.
-You can customize the logging behavior by modifying the `LoggerFactory` in `EBuild.cs`.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

 ## License

 This project is licensed under the MIT License.
+See  LICENSE file.